balanced/balanced-docs/overview/rev1/guides/debits.rst

 A debit is a transaction where funds are obtained from a credit card or from a bank account via the ACH Network.
 Funds obtained via credit card debits are immediately available in escrow.
 Funds being obtained via ACH debits are generally available in escrow in 3-4 business days.
+Currently Balanced supports credit card debits as well as bank accounts debits via ACH.

 Debits have a ``status`` attribute representing the current status of the debit throughout the payout process.
 There are three possible ``status`` values: